sindresorhus/sindresorhus.github.com/data/apps/dato.md

 #### Can you localize the app into my language?

-All the date and time output and the calendar adhere to your locale preferences.
+All the date and time output and the calendar adhere to your locale settings.
 I have no plans to localize the app itself.

 #### I added a calendar to the Calendar app but it doesn't show up in Dato

-You need to enable the calendar in “Dato › Preferences › Events”.
+You need to enable the calendar in the Dato settings.

 #### Can you add support for Google Calendar / Outlook 365 / Exchange?

 It's already supported.
-Just add your calendars to the built-in Calendar app and then enable those calendars in the Dato preferences.
+Just add your calendars to the built-in Calendar app and then enable those calendars in the Dato settings.

 #### How can I customize the menu bar date and time format?

-If you just want to toggle a certain component, like date or time, use the checkboxes in the “General” preferences.
+If you just want to toggle a certain component, like date or time, see the “Menu Bar” pane in the Dato settings.

-If you want something more custom, go to “Dato › Preferences › Advanced”, and in the “Date & Time Format” text field, you can specify a [datetime pattern](https://nsdateformatter.com).
+If you want something more custom, go to “Date & Time Format” text field.
+You can specify a [datetime pattern](https://nsdateformatter.com).

 For example, you could display the full month name, the year, or the day of the year.

 #### How can I show the menu bar date and time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format?

-Either change [this system setting](https://apple.stackexchange.com/questions/191445/standard-iso-8601-week-number-in-calendar-app/209340#209340) or go to “Dato › Preferences › Advanced”, and in the “Date & Time Format” text field, write `YYYY-MM-DD  hh:mm:ss`.
+Either change [this system setting](https://apple.stackexchange.com/questions/191445/standard-iso-8601-week-number-in-calendar-app/209340#209340) or go to the “Menu Bar” pane in the Dato settings, and in the “Date & Time Format” text field, write `YYYY-MM-DD  hh:mm:ss`.

 #### Why is Dato not showing week 53?